AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

    >
    > The _Brand voice_ guideline noted in the _Brand validation panel_ applies to the entire variant, not an individual fragment.
 The whole content variant is highlighted for suggested improvement.

-1. Using the suggestions in the _Brand validation panel_, manually revise fragments of emails to achieve the strongest alignment to your brand.
+1. Manually revise variant fragments to achieve the strongest alignment to your brand.

-1. To validate your revisions and ensure they are more closely aligned with your brand identity, click **[!UICONTROL Re-check]**.
+1. After making necessary revisions, click **[!UICONTROL Re-check]** to validate your changes and ensure they are more closely aligned with your brand identity.

    The brand validation process will run again.
 If the fragment/guideline passes validation a green checkmark appears for that fragment in the _Brand validation panel_.
 The percentage in the _Brand guideline check_ icon for the revised variant also shows your progress.
-You are automatically moved to the next fragment that needs your attention.

 1. Continue revising fragments to ensure the entire variant passes brand validation.